-The carrying amount at 31 December 2024 of intangible assets after which impairments have been charged in the year was £427 million (2023: £533 million), resulting from the appraisal of GSK's assumptions related to in-licences and collaboration agreements.
+The carrying amount at 31 December 2024 of intangible assets, for which impairments have been charged in the year following those impairments, was £427 million (2023: £533 million), resulting from the appraisal of GSK's assumptions related to in-licences and collaboration agreements.
 The carrying amount at 31 December 2024 of intangible assets, after which impairment reversals have been charged in the year was £nil million (2023: £nil million).
 No individual intangible asset accounted for a material impairment.